Made in Abyss Gets Sequel Anime Series

 posted on by Crystalyn Hodgkins

-Kadokawa revealed on Saturday that the Made in Abyss television anime series is getting a sequel.
+Kadokawa revealed on Saturday that the Made in Abyss anime franchise is getting a sequel.
 The company is streaming a video to announce the sequel, and also revealed a new image board.
-The below video highlights each entry in the anime so far, before announcing the new sequel series.
+The below video highlights each entry in the anime so far, before announcing the new sequel.

 The 13-episode television anime series based on Akihito Tsukushi's Made in Abyss manga premiered in Japan in July 2017.
 Sentai Filmworks licensed the series and released it on Blu-ray Disc in October 2018.
 The English-subtitled version of the show streamed in the United States on Amazon's Anime Strike service, and HIDIVE streamed the series outside of the United States.
 The dub is also streaming on HIDIVE.

-Note: Update: ANN has updated the wording in this article.
-While Kadokawa used the word "series" with the sequel, the word "series" in Japanese can often refer to the overall franchise itself instead of meaning specifically that the sequel will be a series.